 The purification from sin was perfected by Christ on the cross.
 He blots out our sins for His own names sake, not because of anything we deserve.
 His mercy shown is a reflection of His glory and His goodness.

-In the final judgement, it is this reality of being washed white as snow that makes us acceptable before the Father.
+In the final judgement, it is this state of being washed white as snow that makes us acceptable before the Father.

 The white represents purity, the purity of the Son who bestowed His grace upon us.
 The sinless sacrifice offered upon the cross and made available to any who would ask…”Lord if you are willing, you can make me clean”